political-analysis/what-is-rationality/what-is-rationality.md

 This blog series is not primarily about my conception of political rationality.
 It's about my conception of rationality in general.
 However, analyzing generalities without getting into specifics is a crime against rationality, so political rationality is one of the areas I wish to discuss.

-# The Tao of Rationality
+# The Tao of rationality

 Rationality is not a natural state of the human mind.
 It's a state which is achieved through hard and determined effort towards the right kinds of goals.
 It's a state which is never perfectly achieved.
 One is never finished in the development of one's rationality.
 It's a life-long learning experience, a path not a destination.

-The heart of rationality is the tao of rationality.
-The tao of rationality is a mystery, a placeholder for our lack of comprehension of our own ability to reason.
-Where our rational understanding of our ability to reason runs out, we can only speak impressionistically.
+The heart of rationality is the Tao of rationality.
+The Tao of rationality is a mystery, a placeholder for our lack of ultimate comprehension of our own ability to reason.

+The Tao Te Ching purports to contain ancient wisdom applicable to every kind of problem.
+In this case we're mining it for wisdom about the practice of rationality.
+I'll give you a passage, and then I'll tell you what it brings to mind for me.

     The tao that can be told
     is not the eternal Tao